Why Are Synthetic Fragrance Oils So Popular?

 and are Easier to Manufacture

 The methods used to extract pure essential oils are time-consuming, expensive, and require a high degree of expertise.
-It takes more than 220 pounds of rose petals to produce only 4 or 5 teaspoons of rose essential oil.
 It takes about 11 pounds of fresh lavender flowers to produce 1 ounce of lavender essential oil.

 Growing up I loved the scent of Johnson & Johnson baby products.
 No matter what you used, baby oil, lotion, powder, and even body sprays, it always had that same scent.
 Consumers expect that type of consistency in fragrances created by the cosmetic industry.